tutulino/Megaminer/readme.md

-This Megaminer fork is aimed at AMD + CPU usage.
+This Megaminer fork is aimed at AMD + CPU usage without interfering with normal PC usage.
-New features from tutulino are merged manually after a review to ensure stability.
+AMD miners tuned for RX480/580 with low memory timings Recommeded drivers are Radeon Blockchain beta from August 23 New features from tutulino are merged manually after a review to ensure stability.
 NVidia miners are copied as is from tutulino's branch unless there fixes needed.